 “As far as the prep for it, it was just like a normal tasting.
 As for challenges, they were kinda just fun challenges that you wouldn’t think about, like with the sound and some of the pictures I had hanging on the wall,” said Leaming.

 La Momo Maes has been a local Longmont bakery since 2011.
-They began with a small store on Kimbark and expanded to their new location on Hover when Romana Cake House went out of business.
+They began with a small store on Kimbark and expanded to their new location on Hover when Romana Cake House closed their business.

 Co-owner and Leaming’s mother, Cathy Fiegenschuh, has been in the baking industry for over 40 years.
 Baking has been a tradition that has been handed down through the family for several generations.
 In fact, many of the recipes used at La Momo Maes originated with Leaming’s grandmothers, including the pie crust recipe, which came from Fiegenschuh’s mother.
 The recipe is so well loved that the family uses it in pies and the quiche.